Boeing Field: History

+A new control tower was constructed at the airport in 1962, though regular airline service from Boeing Field ceased in 1971.
+In 1981, the Airpark hangar complex was built to accommodate 20 business jets.
+The Seattle Museum of Flight opened in 1987.
+An expansion of the Airpark hangar complex in 1988 added 16 more spaces.

 The August 1946 OAG lists 24 United Airlines weekday departures, 10 weekly flights on Northwest Airlines and several Pan Am Douglas DC-3s a week to Juneau via Annette Island Airport which was the airfield serving Ketchikan at the time.
 Northwest moved to SEA in 1947, United moved in 1949, and Pan Am in 1953.
 West Coast Airlines was operating scheduled passenger Douglas DC-3 service from the airport by November 1946 and served Boeing Field for many years.
 West Coast successors Air West followed by Hughes Airwest operated scheduled passenger flights including McDonnell Douglas DC-9-30 jet service until 1971 when Hughes Airwest moved its service to Seattle-Tacoma International Airport.
 West Coast began operating Douglas DC-9-10 jet service from Boeing Field in 1968.

 Boeing Field has one passenger airline, Kenmore Air with daily flights to Friday Harbor and Eastsound/Orcas Island.
 Before 2019, the last scheduled passenger jets were operated by Hughes Airwest with McDonnell Douglas DC-9-30s in 1971.
 A proposal by Southwest Airlines in June 2005 was submitted to King County to relocate from Seattle-Tacoma International Airport to Boeing Field, but was rejected by King County Executive Ron Sims in October.
 A similar proposal by Alaska Airlines (a response to the Southwest proposal) was also rejected.
 Southwest Airlines said it wanted to avoid the heavy fees at Sea-Tac due to its expansion program.

 The transfer of ownership of Boeing Field from King County to the Port of Seattle was proposed in 2007 as part of a land swap with land owned by the Port.
+Boeing Field is planned to handle more cargo traffic, including "overflow" from nearby Sea-Tac, as part of its long-range plans.

 The National Plan of Integrated Airport Systems for 2011–2015 called it a primary commercial service airport.
 Federal Aviation Administration records say the airport had 34,597 passenger boardings (enplanements) in calendar year 2008, 35,863 in 2009 and 33,656 in 2010.

 Facilities

 The airport covers 634 acre at an elevation of 21 feet (6 m).
 It has two asphalt runways: 14R/32L is 10,007 by 200 feet (3,050 x 61 m) and 14L/32R is 3,709 by 100 feet (1,131 x 30 m).

 In the year ending January 1, 2019 the airport had 183,268 aircraft operations, average 502 per day: 79% general aviation, 15% air taxi, 6% airline, and <1% military.
 384 aircraft were then based at this airport: 229 single-engine, 40 multi-engine, 88 jet, 26 helicopter, and 1 glider.

 The runway numbers were updated from 13/31 to 14/32 in August 2017, due to shifting magnetic headings.